If you’re new to bug tracking, issue management or web development in general, you might wonder what a bug report is.

-He continues that a bug report should follow this simple formula:
+He continues that the report should follow this simple formula:

 “This is what we have, this is what we should have instead, so fix it.”

 This sounds easy, right?
-However in practice a bug report and what documentation is included isn’t that clear.
+In practice though, a bug report (and what documentation is included) isn’t that clear.

 In the past, bug reports were lengthy forms including various fields and data requests.
 What’s the priority of the error?
 What’s the problem description?
 What are the components?
 Which browser version are you using?
 And so on…